bocodigitalmedia/boco-factory/README.md

     BocoFactory = require 'boco-factory'
     assert = require 'assert'

-# Factory class
+# TypeFactory class

-Provides a basic implementation of the [factory pattern].
+Provides a basic implementation of the [factory pattern] where objects are constructed based off of their `type`.

-    Factory = BocoFactory.Factory
+    TypeFactory = BocoFactory.TypeFactory
-    factory = new Factory()
+    factory = new TypeFactory()

 ## Registering constructors